Ayush141910/virus-cgr-project/README.md

 Genomes are downloaded automatically through the notebook (Biopython Entrez).

-## Status (Draft)
+## Status

-- All core analyses completed
+- All core analyses completed (data download, CGR image generation, XGBoost and ResNet18 models, Grad-CAM)
-- Figures generated
+- Figures generated (confusion matrix and Grad-CAM examples)
-- Draft report submitted
-- Final report will include additional metrics, more Grad-CAM examples, and hyperparameter tuning
+- Results and interpretations summarized in the final project report